Pastor Mark Remembers

 Doing church in the middle of the marketplace had become part of our DNA and we began dreaming of new ways for the church and community to intersect daily.
 One of the crazier dreams we began circling in prayer was to purchase an abandoned building one block from Union Station that was once a crack house and build a coffeehouse.

 In the spring of 2006, construction was completed on Ebenezers Coffeehouse®.
 The driving motivation behind building a coffeehouse was the fact that Jesus hung out at wells.
 They were natural gathering places in ancient culture.
-Ebenezers is a postmodern well that has served more than a million customers—neighbors, business people, and congressmen alike.
+Ebenezers is a postmodern well that has served more than a million customers—neighbors, business people, and members of congress alike.

 By October 2009, we had launched services at movie theaters in Georgetown in DC and Kingstowne in Virginia and were continuing to grow.
 Then, I got a phone call that the Union Station movies theaters would be closing immediately.
 Our three Sunday services at Union Station had nowhere to go, so we crammed into the performance level of Ebenezers for what we hoped would be a temporary solution.
 Over the next few years we launched our fifth and sixth locations at the movie theaters at Potomac Yard in Northern Virginia and in Northwest DC at the GALA Theatre.